 September 9, 2018.
-I didn’t know that day what I now know.
+I didn’t know that day what I know now.
 It was the first week after school had started and we fully expected Taitum to have a great year in 4th grade.
 So when our neighbors Bob and Mary (best neighbors in the world) called Trea and asked if Taitum would like to take ownership of Jack, a 25 year-old Arabian we thought, ‘sure, that’ll be a nice addition to Taitum’s life.’
 She had been taking lessons for over 6 months and I knew there would come a day when she would have a horse.
 I just wasn’t sure we were ready for it, but Taitum was.

 Most days, Taitum is up early feeding and caring for Jack, and as soon as she’s home from school, she’s off on a ride.
 They are inseparable.

 Now this isn’t a rant about mean girls, because we don’t think these girls are bad kids, in fact, we really like all of them.
 It also wasn’t the result of parenting, as we think highly of their parents.
-(By the way, even if you had good parents, if you reflect upon your childhood there are probably things you did that you aren’t proud of, people you spoke harshly towards and didn’t treat as well as you should have, right?)
+(Even if you had good parents, if you reflect upon your childhood there are probably things you did that you aren’t proud of, people you spoke harshly towards and didn’t treat as well as you should have, right?)
 So, if it’s not mean girls or poor parenting what was it then?
 It was 4th grade kiddos growing up and navigating life.
-This is the sin nature being expressed, and we as humans, tend to sin against those we’re in closest proximity to (which is why it might take greater spiritual discipline to be married than to become a monk).
+This is the sin nature being expressed, and we as humans, tend to sin against those we’re in closest proximity to (which is why it takes greater spiritual discipline to be married than to become a monk).

 As this school year comes to a close, I’m incredibly grateful to the Lord for Jack.
 Jack was Taitum’s stabilizing reality this school year.
 He was her friend.
 He listened to her when nobody in her class would.
 He gave her something to look forward to each day.
 She’s gained a certain independence with Jack, gained confidence, and through the 4H Horse program, gained a wider circle of friends.